AVEVA/CONNECT-data-services-developer-docs/Documentation/Identity/Identity_User.md

 ## `Create Invitation`

-Create an invitation for a user
+Create an invitation for a user.
+Should use when no other invitation exists for the user.

 ### Request